 There are some additional conditions to buying that should be considered, these are:

-Secondly, if you choose to sell your home within the initial five years of the original purchase; the discount you receive will be repayable.
-The discount is repayable if the property is sold or the share assigned within five years from the date of initial purchase.
+If you choose to sell your home within the first five years of purchase; the discount you receive will be repayable.
+The discount is repayable if the property is sold or the share assigned.

 The amount due to be repaid is calculated as a percentage of the resale value equivalent to the percentage of the discount, when compared to the purchase price and reduced by a fifth each year as follows: